SECTION 1: PROGRAM OVERVIEW

 a.
 Instructor applicant obtains an Instructor Application from the Oregon Department of Fish and Wildlife or Volunteer Area Coordinator.

 b.
-Applicant fills out the application and returns it to the Area Coordinator or to the Hunter Education Coordinator, 3606 Cherry Ave NE, Salem, OR 97207 as directed.
+Applicant fills out the application and returns it to the Area Coordinator or to the Hunter Education Coordinator, 4034 Fairview Industrial Dr. SE, Salem, OR 97302 as directed.
 Area Coordinators are encouraged to interview the applicant in person or by telephone and comment on their suitability.

 c.
 The exam is graded and a wildlife violation and criminal check is conducted on the applicant.
 Criminal convictions or violations of fish and wildlife laws or regulations may be grounds for denial of certification.
 Applicants passing both the exam and the criminal check are notified of their acceptance to the program.